dscho/pagefind-xkcd-demo/content/comics/2017-11-6-thermostat.md

 [Cueball is on his smartphone while looking at a small blinking panel on the wall in front of him.]

-Cueball: The little LCD on my thermostat says Error: Android system recovery: Unrecognized boot volume "/MONTHLY ENERGY REPORT (1).DOC"
+Cueball: The little LCD on my thermostat says <span style="font-size:90%">*Error: Android system recovery: Unrecognized boot volume "/MONTHLY ENERGY REPORT (1).DOC"</span>

 [In a frame-less beat panel Hairy just stares at his screen with his hands on his lap.]